openrails/openrails/Source/Documentation/Manual/physics.rst

 will be applied.

 ``MaxVelocity`` ==> is the maximum rated design speed of the locomotive.
+Some locomotives had a speed alarm which applied the brakes, or set the throttle to a lower value.
+This can be modelled using a the OverspeedMonitor function.

-Typically beyond this speed power output of the locomotive will decrease.
+``ORTSUnloadingSpeed`` ==> is the locomotive speed when the generator reaches its maximum voltage, and due to the speed of the train, the engine starts to 'unload'.
+Typically beyond this speed, power output of the locomotive will decrease.

 If using power/force Tables, then some of the above values will not be required, see the sections below for details.